 Want to do some cooking of your own during your stay in Barbados?
-Perhaps you just want a few snacks to see you through the day?
+Perhaps you want a few snacks to see you through the day?

-If you’re coming to Barbados on a self-catering holiday or seeking to stay longer-term, then you will definitely need to find a supermarket to buy your groceries and other essential living items.
+If you’re coming to Barbados on a self-catering holiday or seeking to stay longer-term, then you will need to find a supermarket to buy your groceries and other essential living items.

-You will find most of the larger shops and supermarkets on the west, south and southeast coasts of the island.
+You will find most of the larger shops and supermarkets on the west, south, and southeast coasts of the island.

 In St. Philip, you’ll find a large shopping complex at a place called Six Roads.
-There’s also a supermarket there called Emerald City which has a good selection of meat, dairy and general dried goods.
+There’s also a supermarket there called Emerald City, which has a good selection of meat, dairy, and general dried goods.

 Just on from Big B, up Rendezvous Hill, you’ll find JB’s Supercentre in Sargeants Village.

-Note: All Supercentre stores are now known as ‘Massy Stores’.
-Some locals still call them Supercentres or Big B however the name officially changed over in 2014.
-For more information, visit www.massystores.com.
+Note: Some locals still refer to Massy Stores as Supercentres or Big B; however, the name officially changed over in 2014.
+For more information, visit https://www.massystoresbb.com/.

-Another chain of supermarket on the island is Trimart.
+Another chain of supermarkets on the island is Trimart.
 These stores have a good fruit and vegetable section as well as all the necessities, and it’s reasonably priced.
 You’ll find stores in Worthing, Haggatt Hall, St. Martins and Mile and a Quarter.

 Just on the outskirts of Bridgetown, in Fairchild Street, there’s Jordan’s Supermarket.
 You will find the prices here very reasonable compared with other supermarkets and many locals also shop here.

-In Black Rock and Collymore Rock, both in St. Michael, you’ll also find the smaller Channell Supermarket – another budget conscious supermarket.
+In Black Rock and Collymore Rock, both in St. Michael, you’ll also find the smaller Channell Supermarket – another budget-conscious supermarket.

-In St. Lawrence Gap there’s a great convenience store called Dover Market, where you can buy fresh vegetables, fresh meat, and a variety of ‘holiday’ essentials like sunscreen.
+In St. Lawrence Gap, there’s a great convenience store called Dover Market, where you can buy fresh vegetables, fresh meat, and a variety of ‘holiday’ essentials like sunscreen.

 What About Buying In Bulk?

-You’ll find a PriceSmart store in Warrens in St. Michael selling goods in bulk – cost effective if you are self-catering for a large group.
+You’ll find a PriceSmart store in Warrens in St. Michael selling goods in bulk – cost-effective if you are self-catering for a large group.
 You pay a joining membership fee of $50BBD, but you’ll save a lot of money, especially if you’re doing a big shop here.

 Recently opened in Welches, St. Thomas, CostULess boasts a wide variety of shopping options from food items to electronic devices.
 Just like PriceSmart and ShopSmart, CostULess mainly sells items in bulk, with a few exceptions, like fresh produce.
-There is a membership option available but it is not essential when purchasing items.
+There is a membership option available, but it is not essential when purchasing items.

 Cash Or Credit?

-If you shop in rum shops, the method of payment is generally cash but they do accept both US dollars and Barbados dollars.
+If you shop in rum shops, the method of payment is generally cash, but they do accept both US dollars and Barbados dollars.

 And, don’t forget, if you’re presenting a cheque or using a debit/credit card, you’ll need to show a photo ID.

-Tip: Many stores in Barbados are closed on Sundays – be sure to check the opening hours of each individual store before heading out on your shopping spree.
+Tip: Many stores in Barbados are closed on Sundays – be sure to check the opening hours of each store before heading out on your shopping spree.

-Author: Brett Callaghan
+By: Brett Callaghan